-But with all the intranet solutions available, how do you decide on the best one for your specific need?
+But with so many intranet solutions available, how do you decide on the best one for your specific need?

 Read on and we'll help you understand what to look for in an intranet solution and provider, as well as understand the key differences between popular solutions on the market.

-And at the end, you’ll have a starting point for exploring the options that best suits your organisation so you can implement a solution that helps organisations connect staff, share resources, and improve employee engagement.
+And at the end, you'll have a starting point for exploring the options that best suit your organisation so you can implement a solution that helps connect staff, share resources, and improve employee engagement.

 We reviewed feature depth, mobile and frontline access, integrations, security and compliance, support quality and location, licensing model, and time to launch.